gasparka/pyha/docs/basic_usage.rst

 There is a new function called :code:`main`, this is default name for the hardware oriented model.
 In line 23 we assign the register value with the resized result of multiplication.

-Lastly on line 25 we return the value, you could return multiple values as well.
+Lastly on line 25 we return the value, you could return multiple values if needed.

 Testing
 ~~~~~~~
-We need to make only minor modifications to our test functions in order to run HW simulations:
+Only minor modifications are required to adept the test function:

 .. code-block:: python
     :emphasize-lines: 8, 10